PułtuskBorough of Pułtusk, Pułtusk District, Mazowieckie Voivodship

 In the spring of 1940 in Popławy, on the suburbs of Pułtusk, approx. 100 people were murdered (between 90 and 120 people) – Poles and Jews.
 Their bodies were buried at the place of execution, 300 metres from the road from Pułtusk to Psary, near the swamp.
 A grave measuring 5-9 metres long was dug in a large gorge.
 The victims came from Jabłonna and Legionowo.
 Among them there were also people captured on the customs border which existed in the southern part of the Pułtusk District.
 (IPN GK 163/44)

-The murder of a group of Jews committed in 1940 in Popławy was also recalled by “Alert Harcerski”.
-The note was accompanied by a drawing made by scouts which includes an approximate location of the common grave.
+The murder of a group of Jews committed in 1940 in Popławy was also recalled by the scouts report (Alert Harcerski).
+The note was accompanied by a drawing made by the scouts which includes an approximate location of the common grave.

-The Register of crime places and facts also noted that between 29 September 1939 and the end of 1939 on the Popławy estate German military police shot to death approx. 200 Jewish men, women and children.
+The Register of crimes and killing sites also noted that between 29 September 1939 and the end of 1939 on the Popławy estate the German military police shot to death approx. 200 Jewish men, women and children.
 Their bodies were buried at the place of execution.

 Contact and cooperation